Timeless Golf in the Ozarks Ozarks National Golf Course

 Hole 1 · Par 5

-This relatively short par 5 requires a tee shot down the left side of the fairway challenging sand bunkers guarding the left edge to have the best angle to approach the front of the green if a player wishes to go for it in two shots.
+Hole 1 features challenging sand bunkers guarding the left edge.
+If a player wishes to go for it in two shots, this relatively short par 5 requires a tee shot down the left side of the fairway to have the best angle to approach the front of the green.

 Hole 2 · Par 3

-A medium length par 3 playing uphill to an elevated green.
-Wind will be a factor into the green guarded by deep greenside sand bunkers short right and long left.
+Hole 2 is a medium length par 3 playing uphill to an elevated green.
+You can expect wind to be a factor in the green guarded by deep greenside sand bunkers short right and long left.

 Hole 3 · Par 4